lmondada/dphil-thesis/content/06_conclusion/_index.md

 space of all reachable graphs in the GTS.
 {{% reflink "upper" "chap:parallel" %}} introduced a novel confluently
-persistent data structure that uses the structure of the rewrite search space to speedup its exploration.
+persistent data structure that uses the structure of the rewrite search space to speed up its exploration.
 In typical applications, the _factorised_ search space thus obtained is conjectured to grow linearly with the size of the input---an exponential improvement over the naive search strategy, without which GTS-based compiler optimisations on real-world computations with thousands of gates will